BSc Radiology

 BSc Radiology Eligibility

-Be it BSc Nursing or any other Medical Science course, there are certain set parameters that you need to fulfil.
+Be it BSc Nursing or any other Medical Science course, there are certain set parameters that you need to fulfill.
 Though these criteria can vary from one university to another, enlisted are the major requirements to pursue BSc Radiology:

 India